 The rise of digital payments has changed how customers bank -- a transition further catalysed by COVID-19.
 Digital payment doesn’t just help in boosting online and offline sales, but the increasing number of digital transactions has resulted in generating an astronomical amount of data every day.
-This data comes in the form of both transactional and non-transactional customer data.
+This comes in the form of both transactional and non-transactional customer data.

-Banks and fintechs can rely on this big data to improve processes and deliver good product experiences to customers.
+Banks and fintechs can rely on this data to improve processes and deliver good product experiences to customers.
 It can be leveraged by employing technologies like big data analytics, artificial intelligence and machine learning.

 In an increasingly digital world, customers expect banks to connect all the dots and deliver seamless, personalised experiences.
 It is essential that banks and fintechs are able to understand and anticipate their needs, and respond accordingly.
 Understanding the data that customers share, therefore becomes key to this responsiveness.

 Big data offers valuable insights into user behavior and can help banks build and optimise their customer experience accordingly.
 Here’s how: